Associate Professor Manisha Nair

 MBBS, MSc, DPhil

-Associate Professor and MRC Career Development Fellow
+Associate Professor and Senior Research Fellow

 Manisha was a Weidenfeld-Hoffmann Trust scholar at the University of Oxford during her DPhil.
 She was a scholar under the Fogarty International Clinical Research Scholars (FICRS) programme, National Institutes of Health, USA, and led a team to design a multicentre surveillance study on cardio-metabolic diseases in South Asia.